- Next to New

 |Standard||Car-to-X Communication||Feature Not Offered|

 The new Mercedes-Benz S-Class and BMW 7-Series are flagship sedans, so you can expect many of the same features on either model.
-For example, both come standard with air suspension, leather seating, authentic wood trim, power front seats with memory, dual-zone climate control, navigation, and telematics.
-Nevertheless, the Mercedes-Benz S-Class is a benchmark in is class for a reason; the following are standard on the S 450, but not the BMW 7-series:
+For example, both come standard with air suspension, leather seating, authentic wood trim, power front seats with memory, navigation, and telematics.
+Nevertheless, the Mercedes-Benz S-Class is a benchmark in its class for a reason; the following are standard on the S 450 but not the BMW 7-series:

-Anthem and Green Valley drivers in search of a safety-first sedan are sure to appreciate the standard driver assists on the S-Class and 7-Series.
+Kingman drivers in search of a safety-first sedan are sure to appreciate the standard driver assists on the S-Class and 7-Series.
 Both include features like a rearview camera, forward collision warning, blind spot detection, and lane departure warning.
-You won’t find any of the following on the BMW 7-Series—but you will on the Mercedes-Benz S-Class:
+You won’t find any of the following on the BMW 7-Series — but you will on the Mercedes-Benz S-Class: